Fused Deposition Modelling Practice Test

 1 / 20

-It has no significant effect on print quality
+It has no effect on printing

 Next Question